What is a Business Process Manager and what is it for?

 Below are the most used symbols in this methodology.

-BPMN, or Business Process Model and Notation, stands out from other process mapping methodologies because of its focus on standardization and its ability to be understood by different actors within an organization.
-Unlike other process mapping techniques, such as traditional flowcharts, process maps, or data flow diagrams (DFDs), BPMN offers a richer and more precise notation specifically designed to represent business processes in a formal and detailed way.
+BPMN is distinguished from other process mapping methodologies due to its emphasis on standardization and its ability to be understood by different actors within an organization.
+Unlike other process mapping techniques, such as traditional flowcharts, process maps, or data flow diagrams, BPMN offers richer and more accurate notation that is specifically designed to represent business processes in a formal and detailed way.
+However, the complexity of its specification sometimes makes it difficult to adopt and generates confusion regarding its scope.

-Conventional flowcharts, for example, are simpler and easier to understand for users who are not familiar with specialized notations.
-However, these diagrams lack the ability to represent complex events, decision conditions, or interactions between different participants—something that BPMN handles with precision.
-While flowcharts are useful for simple, linear processes, BPMN is better suited for modeling complex processes involving multiple participants, decisions, and interrelated events.
+Conventional flowcharts are simple and intuitive for users with no experience in advanced notations.
+However, they lack the ability to represent complex events, conditions that require decision-making, or interactions between diverse actors, something that BPMN can accurately model.
+While flowcharts are useful for linear and simple processes, BPMN is more appropriate for capturing intricate processes involving multiple participants, choices, and interlocking events.

 >> Process improvement using As Is & To Be <<

-Another common methodology is the data flow diagram (DFD), which focuses more on the flow of information within a system than on specific activities or tasks.
-DFD is useful for mapping how information moves between different entities in a system, making it especially suitable for systems analysis or IT processes.
-In contrast, BPMN not only shows the flow of information but also the activities, events, and decisions that occur within the process, making it a more comprehensive tool for action-oriented business processes.
+Another widely used methodology is the data flow diagram (DFD), which focuses more on the path that information takes within a system than on specific activities or tasks.
+The DFD is useful for mapping how data moves between different entities in a system, making it particularly suitable for the analysis of computer systems or processes.
+On the contrary, BPMN not only demonstrates the flow of information, but also the activities, events, and decisions that occur within the process, making it a more comprehensive tool for action-oriented business processes.

 Process maps, on the other hand, are a more abstract representation of business processes.
 They typically focus on the key steps of a process without going into too much detail about conditions or alternative flows.
 While they are useful for getting an overview of the process, they lack BPMN’s ability to model complex situations or detailed scenarios.
 BPMN is superior when a deep and technical understanding of the process is required, whereas process maps may be better for executive presentations or for communicating the general aspects of a workflow.